-MORPC prides itself on reaching out to the public by attending their community and neighborhood meetings to present information on the transportation planning process.
+MORPC prides itself on reaching out to the public by attending community and neighborhood meetings to present information on the transportation planning process.
 Before attending a community meeting to present the long-range transportation plan or the transportation improvement program, MORPC will determine if an interpreter and translation of the information is needed.
-With special projects or to gain access to LEP neighborhoods, MORPC utilized representatives from the City of Columbus's New Americans Initiative and utilized staffs who speak alternative languages when attending/hosting meetings in the region.
+With special projects or to gain access to LEP neighborhoods, MORPC utilized representatives from the City of Columbus's New Americans Initiative and utilized staff who speak alternative languages when attending/hosting meetings in the region.
 To accommodate this population, staff has held meetings in the Somali Mall, Hispanic grocery store/restaurant, Hispanic churches, ESL schools and neighborhood centers.

 MORPC pays particular attention at open houses or public meetings to determine who may exhibit low literacy skills.
 In the past, MORPC has asked participants to notify us when an interpreter was needed.
-While we have not needed an interpreter at MORPC open houses or public meetings, our Residential Energy and RideSolutions programs have utilized this service.
+While we have not needed an interpreter at MORPC open houses or public meetings, our Residential Energy and Gohio programs have utilized this service.
 MORPC's Air Quality Alert program's hotline is provided in English and Spanish.

-MORPC has Language Identification cards available in its lobby for walk-ins.
-Interpreters can attend meetings to accommodate participants who don't speak English or speak English "less than very well."
-When an interpreter is needed, in person or on the telephone, staff will attempt to determine what language is required and then access language assistance services at MORPC's Language line service.
-See attached written process.
+Interpreters can attend meetings to accommodate participants who don't speak English or speak English, "less than very well."
+When an interpreter is needed, in person or on the telephone, staff will attempt to determine what language is required and then access language assistance services.